oldfatcrab/PSYCH101/README.md

             - blue/yellow
         - explains **afterimage effect**
             - Why do you get those opposing colours?
-            - when staring at the colous, the neurons associated with those colours will fire, but they will eventually wear out
+            - when staring at the colours, the neurons associated with those colours will fire, but they will eventually wear out
             - the lack of firing is now interpreted as if the red, blue and white are firing thus creating the afterimage effect
-            - after image iffect is when the brain thinks that the reverse colours are firing
+            - after image effect is when the brain thinks that the reverse colours are firing
     - Both theory are probably true
         - at the retinal level, you have the three types of cones which work together to produce all the different colours
         - true in the thalamus, higher up in the brain as it is processing things